Partnership Jargon 101: 15 Terms You Need to Know in 2024

 In the context of partnerships, AOV helps assess the effectiveness and profitability of the partnership by understanding the average value of customer transactions.
 A higher AOV indicates that customers are spending more per order, which can lead to increased revenue and profitability for both the partnering businesses.
 It also helps partners evaluate the success of efforts in driving higher-value transactions.

-10. Lifetime Value (LTV)
+10. Customer Lifetime Value (CLV)

-Lifetime Value (LTV) is a metric that refers to the total value a customer brings to a business over the entire relationship duration, specifically within the context of a partnership program.
+Customer Lifetime Value (CLV) is a metric that refers to the total value a customer brings to a business over the entire relationship duration, specifically within the context of a partnership program.
 It goes beyond the initial transaction and considers the potential for repeat purchases, upsells, cross-sells, and referrals that a customer may generate over time.

-LTV helps businesses assess the long-term profitability and value of customers acquired through partnerships, allowing them to make informed decisions about resource allocation, customer segmentation, and loyalty programs.
+CLV helps businesses assess the long-term profitability and value of customers acquired through partnerships, allowing them to make informed decisions about resource allocation, customer segmentation, and loyalty programs.
 This is especially helpful for referral programs.

 11. Cost Per Lead (CPL)